eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

       validChallengeJsonResponse = CommunicationService.get(u2fEndpoint, parameters);

-  When we got result from server we can manage next step - do enroll or authentication:
+  After we get a result from server we can manage next step - do enroll or authentication:

         if (isEnroll) {
             tokenResponse = oxPush2RequestListener.onEnroll(challengeJson, oxPush2Request, isDeny);